A Safe Place

 Note that this is not a meeting for those wishing to help AA Loners.
 It is a meeting for A.A.
 Loners.

 AA Serenity is a closed, women's AA email meeting.
-Our weekly topics consist of a general topic and a Big Book topic, as well as discussions on the Steps and Traditions of the corresponding month.
+Our weekly topics consist of a Big Book meeting, Grapevine meeting, and Newcomer meeting, as well as discussions on the Steps and Traditions of the corresponding month.
 We welcome all women who adhere to the traditions of AA.
 We have women from all over the world sharing their experience, strength, and hope in this group â€¦ and we support one another, as sisters, through all the bad times, as well as all the good times.
 AA Serenity remains one of the safest womenâ€™s AA on-line groups on the Internet.

 Write to the address below to subscribe or for further information.